Ndifreke000/xandeum-observer/README.md

 Unlike basic dashboards, the Xandeum Observer focuses on **Clarity** and **Innovation**:
 - **Zero Mock Data**: Every metric is pulled directly from the pRPC gossip network.
-- **Deep Space Aesthetics**: A premium "Deep Space" theme designed for professional monitoring environments.
+- **Deep Space Aesthetics**: A premium theme designed for professional monitoring environments.
-- **Developer First**: Built-in tools for contract simulation and raw JSON inspection.
+- **Economic Intelligence**: Built-in tools for reward forecasting and capacity planning.

 ---